 This stick is lightweight, and the scoop angle provides whip and accuracy on a straight head.
-It's flexible where it should be, to easily scoop up balls.
+It's flexible where it should be to easily scoop up balls.
 At the same time, the stiff sidewalls allow for control.
 There's also enough give to hug the ball, which is important for control when catching and throwing.

 The strings are generally reliable but not quite bulletproof.

 Has a reasonable price for a stick aimed at inexperienced women’s lacrosse players.
-This is a complete stick design with a head attached, so players can use it immediately after buying it.
+This is a complete stick designed with a head attached, so players can use it immediately after buying it.
 Uses materials in the design that allow it to function in any temperatures you may encounter.
 Extremely lightweight design, which means the player can generate plenty of stick speed.
 Has an octagon shape to help players maintain a good grip.

 May not stand up well to extremely rough play.